pencil-code/pencil-code/doc/paper/paper.md

 H2 flame speed tests, reversed field pinch, Boussinesq convection, chiral dynamos, cylinder deposition with overlayed grid, dynamical alpha effect, fargo, Kelvin-Helmholtz instability, resolved reacting char particles, shallow water.
+%AB: given that these tests can all be found on pencil-code/samples/,
+%AB: it may be best to just say the following.
+-->
+An idea about the range of available modules can be obtained by inspecting the examples under pencil-code/samples/.
+Those are low resolution versions related to applications published in the literature.
+Some of the run directories of actual production runs are pubished through Zenodo.
 Below a list of method papers that describe the various applications and tests:

 * Coagulation and condensation in turbulence [@2008A&A.486.597J; @2017JAMES.9.1116L]